Is Camping a Sport? (Settling the Debate Once and for All)

 Many people enjoy sports because it tests their physical limits.
 Camping can similarly push you, especially if you do everything independently.

 Most people will push themselves during the day to get as much done as possible such as hiking or geocaching.
+There is always a way to push yourself physically while camping.

 Pushing Physical Limits